bigbagy/NLP-document-parsing-and-clustering/README.md

 # NLP-document-auto-clustering

-written with Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )
+# written with Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )

+A

 Key features: